 USB-C Port.
-Use this port to connect your Studio 26c or 68c to your computer.
-While the Studio 26c and 68c connect using USB-C, both are fully compatible with USB 2.0 and 3.0 connections.
-Use the USB-C to A cable that came with your interface if your computer has a USB-A connection rather than a USB-C connection.
+Use this port to connect your Studio 24c to your computer.
+While the Studio 24c connects using USB-C, it is fully compatible with USB 2.0 and 3.0 connections.
+Use the USB-C to A cable that came with your Studio 24c if your computer has a USB-A connection rather than a USB-C connection.

-Please note: Studio-series interfaces are backward compatible with USB 2.0 and USB 3.0 speed connections.
+Please note: The Studio 24c is backward compatible with USB 2.0 and USB 3.0 speed connections.
 USB 1.1 is not supported.
-Studio 26c interfaces can be bus powered via USB-C or USB-A connections.